Yet another clueless editorial on sports betting

 The lead editorial in this afternoon’s Wheeling News-Register, “Wait For Facts On Mass Killing,” counsels us to wait for more information before we draw any conclusion about the Las Vegas massacre.
 The opening sentence tells us:

-The only conclusion shocked Americans should draw in the immediate aftermath of the of the horrifying massacre in . . .
+The only conclusion shocked Americans should draw in the immediate aftermath of the of the horrifying . . .

 Two separate editorials -- I think they really miss her